-- makedhcp Creates new dhcp configuration files and updates live dhcp configuration using omapi. - makedns sets up domain name services (DNS) from the entries in /etc/hosts. - makehosts sets up /etc/hosts from the xCAT hosts table. - makeconservercf creates the conserver.cf configuration file and stops and starts conserver. - makeknownhosts creates a ssh known_hosts file from the input node range. - makenetworks populates the xCAT networks table, using network information from the local system - mysqlsetup automatically setup of the MySQL database and xCAT to use MySql. - noderange Supported syntax for compactly expressing a list of node names. - pbstop Monitors your cluster in a terminal window. - xcatconfig setups up MN during install.
+- makedhep Creates new dhep configuration files and updates live dhep configuration using omapi. - makedns sets up domain name services (DNS) from the entries in /etc/hosts. - makehosts sets up /etc/hosts from the xCAT hosts table. - makeconservercf creates the conserver.cf configuration file and stops and starts conserver. - makeknownhosts creates a ssh known_hosts file from the input node range. - makenetworks populates the xCAT networks table, using network information from the local system - mysqlsetup automatically setup of the MySQL database and xCAT to use MySql. - noderange Supported syntax for compactly expressing a list of node names. - pbstop Monitors your cluster in a terminal window. - pgsqlsetup (2.5 or later)automatically setup of the PostgreSQL database and xCAT to use PostgreSQL. - xcatconfig setups up MN during install.
 Can be used to reinitialize keys, credentials, site table after install. - xcatstart Starts the xCAT daemon (xcatd) on AIX. - xcatstop Stops the xCAT daemon (xcatd) on AIX. - restartxcatd restart the xCAT daemon (xcatd) on AIX. (xCAT2.4) - xcatchroot AIX command (2.4+) to modify an xCAT diskless operating system image. - xCATWorld Sample client program for xCAT. - xpbsnodes PBS pbsnodes front-end for a noderange. - Summary of xCAT Commands